 - Preheat oven to 300F

-- In a large bowl combine the agave, maple sugar, cinnamon, sea salt and nut butter, whisk to combine.
-Add in the remaining ingredients: oats, almonds, and pecans.
+- In a large bowl combine the maple syrup, cinnamon, sea salt and nut butter, whisk to combine.
+Add in the mixed nuts.
 Toss to combine.

 - Pour out onto a parchment paper-lined, rimmed baking sheet.
 For clusters of granola, press together before baking.